La Bella Calabria

 The Ciro wines from the Ionian Coast, originating from Greek grapes, are well accompanying the authentic taste of the rustic and spicy cucina calabrese.
 Fruit and vegetables grown under the Calabrian sun are tasting just amazing.
 The region's olive oil, famous for its rich taste, is supplied all over Italy and abroad.
 In fact, Calabria is developing into a global player for export of agricultural products.

 Calabria, still touristically undeveloped and undiscovered, seems now the fastest growing region for tourism in Italy.

 Pizzo (VV) is the ideal base to discover Calabria.
 Take a local train for day trips along the coast or rent a car to explore the hinterland.

 BY AIR: Lamezia Terme (SUF) international airport is connected with around 40 destinations in 12 countries via various airlines, mainly from spring to autumn.
 (See list of international direct flights to Lamezia.)
 There are as well daily flights from Milan and Rome all year round.
 It is about one hour flight from Rome to Lamezia.
 Another airport in Calabria is at the tip of the toe in Reggio Calabria.

-BY CAR: From the North, take the highway A2 "Autostrada del Mediterraneo" in direction Reggio Calabria (until 2017 it was the autostrada A3 running between Salerno and Reggio Calabria).
+BY CAR: From the North, take the highway A2 "Autostrada del Mediterraneo" (former A3) in direction Reggio Calabria (aka Reggio or RC).
 This highway is part of the European E45.
 Coming from Sicily by car you need to take the ferry boat between Messina in Sicily and Villa San Giovanni, in Calabria.
 It takes just 30 minutes by boat and ferries run about 18 times a day (see more info about the Strait of Messina).